 Doubting your abilities can also hurt your motivation.
 When people don’t believe in themselves, it shows.
 Positive words from bosses and self-confidence boosters can help.

-It’s important to tackle these motivational issues to reduce avoiding tasks and make work more engaging.
+It’s important to tackle these motivational issues to reduce avoidance of tasks and make work more engaging.
 By understanding and fixing the main reasons for low motivation, companies can help everyone grow and develop.

 Many struggle to guess how long projects will take, leading to missed deadlines and less work done.
 In fact, 70% of college students are chronic procrastinators.
 This shows the need for good time management tools.
 Time management tools like planners and apps help people organize tasks well.

 It’s important to set priorities, have realistic goals, and take breaks.
 Research shows rewards work better than punishment for motivation.
-This helps improve organization skills.
+This helps improve organizational skills.

 Not getting enough sleep can really hurt how well you manage time.
 It’s best to get 7 to 8 hours of sleep for better organization.
 Stress, depression, low self-esteem, and poor impulse control also lead to putting things off.